ocaml/v2.ocaml.org/site/learn/tutorials/if_statements_loops_and_recursion.md

 operation.
 As a result, the compiler doesn't turn the recursion into a while loop, and the function is not efficient in its use of stack space.

-The use of an accumluting argument or `accumulator` allows one to write functions such as `range` above in a tail-recursive manner, which means they will be efficient and work properly on large inputs.
+The use of an accumulating argument or `accumulator` allows one to write functions such as `range` above in a tail-recursive manner, which means they will be efficient and work properly on large inputs.
 Let's plan our rewritten `range` function which will use an accumulator argument to store the "result so